JP-25/end-To-end-Adaptive-Local-Leanring-TALL-/README.md

     <td class="tg-dvpl">25,815</td>
     <td class="tg-dvpl">731,671</td>
     <td class="tg-dvpl">99.89%</td>
-    <td class="tg-dvpl">22.78%</td>
   </tr>
 </tbody>
 </table>
 <br>
-I used five public benchmark datasets as the original LOCA: MovieLens 10M (ML10M), MovieLens 20M (ML20M), Amazon Digital Music (AMusic), Amazon Video Games (AGames), and Yelp 2015 (Yelp) datasets.
-We convert all explicit ratings to binary values, whether the ratings are observed or missing.
-For the MovieLens datasets, we did not modify the original data except for binarization.
-For the Amazon datasets, We removed users with ratings less than
+I uploaded one public benchmark datasets code sample here: MovieLens 1M (ML1M).
+You can find other datasets and run them in this code.
+We convert all explicit ratings to binary values, whether the ratings are observed or missing, some example datasets are listed in the table above.
-10, resulting in 97,439 (Music) and 236,415 (Games) ratings.
-For the Yelp dataset, we pre-processed Yelp 2015 challenge dataset as in <A href='https://github.com/hexiangnan/sigir16-eals'> Fast Matrix Factorization for Online Recommendation with Implicit Feedback </A>, where users and items with less than 10 interactions are removed.
 <br>
 <br>